 Here are key considerations to keep in mind:

-If you experience sudden and severe pain in a joint, particularly if it's accompanied by swelling, redness, and warmth, which are hallmark symptoms of a gout attack.
+You should see a doctor if you experience sudden and severe pain in a joint, particularly if it's accompanied by swelling, redness, and warmth, which are hallmark symptoms of a gout attack.
 Additionally, if you have a history of gout and notice that your symptoms are worsening or not responding to your current treatment plan, seeking medical advice is crucial.
 Regular check-ups are also important if you're managing chronic gout, as a doctor can help adjust your treatment and monitor for potential complications.

 The main cause of gout is an excess of uric acid in the body, known as hyperuricaemia, which can crystallise in joints, causing inflammation and pain.